ONSdigital/ras-secure-message/API.md

 }
 ```
 #### Example JSON DATA for post Version 2
-* msg_to   Should be set to a specific user uuid if known , else to the constant 'GROUP' if sending to an unknown user in ONS
+* msg_to - Should be set to a specific user uuid if known , else to the constant 'GROUP' if sending to an unknown user in ONS
-* msg_from The current user uuid
+* msg_from - The current user uuid
-* thread_id Should be set to the thread id of the message being replied to if the message is a reply, else left empty
+* thread_id - Should be set to the thread id of the message being replied to if the message is a reply, else left empty
-* survey  Should be the uuid of the survey .
+* survey - Should be the uuid of the survey .
 This was ignored in V1 but is now critical in V2 so that we can restrict messages by survey
-* collection_case will now be mandatory .
+* collection_case - Will now be mandatory .
 It was optional in V1 but always set.
 Its main use is to be passed to the case service to inform it that a message has been sent

 The main differences between the V1 and V2 endpoints are:
  * V1 will ignore the from and set the from user to be a constant value of 'BRES'